 For instance, in our tests, we set up a 4/4 time signature but accented beat four instead of one.
 This is a great way to practice time and makes working on your instrument a whole lot more fun.

-We tried everything from scales and patterns and even playing entire songs while placing the metronome in uncommon beat choices.
-It is hard to overstate how effective this is to improve time.
+We tried everything from scales and patterns to even playing entire songs while placing the metronome in uncommon beat choices.
+It’s hard to overstate how effective this is to improve time.
 The Korg MA-2 had us on our toes and all of this in a very affordable metronome.

-In true Korg fashion, this metronome comes in the popular form factor that this company has used for years.
+In true Korg fashion, this metronome comes in the popular form factor the company is known for.
 Plenty of guitarists everywhere know and love the very convenient and light rectangular shape that Korg metronomes and tuners have employed for decades.

-You can either use it flat against a surface or angle its back support in case you wish to have a better visual reference as well.
+You can either use it flat against a surface or angle its back support in case you wish to have a better visual reference.
 You can also figure out what tempo a given song is in via the Tap Tempo function on the MA-2.

 Verdict: The Korg MA-2 is an affordable metronome that features an improved display as well as an assortment of rhythms and features.
-It is a great choice for any musician looking for functionality at a low price.
+It’s a great choice for any musician looking for functionality at a low price.

 A unique metronome for the discerning musician.

 This is an outside-the-box take on timekeeping that can work wonders for practice and live band sessions.
 Besides being a precise and unique metronome that lets your body know where the beat is, it also has a tuner and dB meter.